macs-lab/ml_mpw_modeling/Machine Learning/README.md

 ## computeCost.m
+This code calculates the cost function J of the data.
+Cost function is the average of the sum of least squared difference of the predicted melt pool width and the actual melt pool width.
+Since we are training the melt pool width linearly, we multiply a parameter vector that is 2 by 1 (varaible name of the parameter is called theta) by an X matrix which the size is n by 2 (n is the number of training patterns) to calculate the 'hypothesis function.'
+Hypothesis function, thus, has the form h(x) = theta0 + theta1 * x and the cost function 1/(2*m) * sum(h(x) - y).^2
+The computed cost function is 3-dimensional with axes theta0, theta1, and J.

 ## gradientDescent.m
+Gradient descent is used to optimize the multidimensional cost function.
+By using this function, it outputs a parameter vector which minimizes the squared difference of the predictied mpw and the actual mpw.
+Alpha is also known as the learning rate, and finding the right value of alpha is key for the efficiency of linear regression.
+Choosing an alpha that is too big could hinder the convergence of the parameter vector.

 ## convertData.m and convertData20.m
 This file takes in the given data (10tracks_mpw.mat and 20tracks_mpw.mat) and gives out two values t and mpwall in a file named Data.mat and Data2.mat.